Do I have inflammatory back pain?

 - Can often cause pain in the buttocks, but rarely pain shooting down the leg (sciatica)

 Inflammatory back pain is the main symptom of a group of conditions called spondyloarthritis (SpA).
-You might also hear the term axial SpA which means inflammatory arthritis in the spine.
+You might also hear the term axial SpA which means inflammatory arthritis of the spine.

 SpA affect the spine, joints, tendons, ligaments and occasionally the internal organs, and they can be associated with other conditions, particularly psoriasis (a scaly skin rash), inflammatory bowel disease (Crohn's disease and ulcerative colitis) and uveitis or iritis (inflammation of the eye).